Exemption based on VAT

 In order to benefit from the VAT exemption, the company must be in one of the following situations:

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €85,000.
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €85,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €93,500.
+• The turnover of the current calendar year (N) is less than or equal to €93,500 (threshold increased of the VAT-based exemption)

 Example :

-A company has a turnover of €82,000 in 2024.
-The turnover threshold not to be exceeded is €85,000, it can therefore benefit from the exemption on the basis of VAT.
+A company has a turnover of €82,000 in 2025.
+The turnover threshold not to be exceeded is €85,000, it may continue to benefit from the VAT exemption in 2026.

 Prorate when starting the activity